Frequently Asked Questions | PCOM Forensic Medicine Programs

 In total, the completion of the program takes approximately 24 months.

 NOTE: The Pathway course is held the summer prior to the start of the first year of the program.
+This program will no longer be offered after the Summer 2025 term.
 Learn more about the Pathway preparatory course.

 Students enrolled in the Master of Science in Forensic Medicine degree program are considered half-time students and are eligible to apply for financial aid.